Martynas-Klimas/3D-Movement/README.md

 ### Changelog
 2025-02-09

 Added basic enemy movement, different states.
-So far enemy movement is just
+So far enemy chasing is just checking when player is in range.

 2025-02-08